Omicron pushes UK services PMI to 10-month low - IHS Markit

 "Mass cancellations of bookings in response to the Omicron variant led to a slump in consumer spending on travel, leisure and entertainment," IHS Markit economist Tim Moore said.

+Some 45% of hospitality businesses and 50% of firms such as beauticians and hairdressers reported increased cancellations in the run-up to Christmas, according to separate figures released by the Office for National Statistics on Thursday.

-The last time the index was lower was in February 2020 when the economy was still under lockdown, and restaurants and non-essential shops were closed to the public, but December's data was above the 50 mark that separates growth and contraction.
+The last time the services PMI was lower was in February 2020 when the economy was still under lockdown, and restaurants and non-essential shops were closed to the public.

+December's data was above the 50 mark that normally separates growth from contraction, but economists said the scale of the fall increased the chances that official data due next month would show the economy shrank in December.

+"Disruption from the current scale of infections risks worsening supply bottlenecks, particularly labour shortages.
+And combined with a deterioration in high-frequency indicators, the latest PMIs reinforce the likelihood that GDP fell in December," said Martin Beck, chief economic adviser to EY ITEM Club.

 Unlike during the wave of COVID-19 cases last winter - when few Britons had been vaccinated - this year Prime Minister Boris Johnson has rejected new legal restrictions in England, although curbs on hospitality apply elsewhere in the United Kingdom.